 Fast forward twenty-five years and I have retired from my career in technology.
 I now have time and resources to return to my roots in Photographic Art.
 This has been a real Rip Van Winkle experience.
 How the world had changed!
 I certainly was prepared for, and understood, the technological changes.
 However, I didn't anticipate how the technological changes had changed the accepted aesthetic of the art form.

-I am currently trying to make sense of the possibilities of photography in the 21st century.
 It's a strange and exciting perspective.
 I've been making photographs my entire life.
-Yet, in a sense I've only been doing it for two years.
+Yet, I'm starting over from the beginning.
 I've had to learn new digital tools and concepts.
 However, my goal is the same now as it was when I was younger; to make photographs that convey a piece of my soul and my sense of wonder with the world.